 However, you must ensure that when refusing requests, you are able to clearly justify the above reason with explanations of why the reason is being cited.
 It is not enough to just state “burden of additional cost”.
 If you choose to refuse a request then the employee does have a right to appeal, so you must ensure that you have given the request fair consideration and that refusal is made only on the above grounds.

-If you opt to grant the request then the appropriate changes are a permanent change to contract so should be confirmed in writing.
+If you opt to grant the request then this will require appropriate changes such as a permanent change to contract which should be confirmed in writing.
 Once a request is granted no further flexible working request can be submitted for 12 months.